Alepochori, Evros: Historical monuments

+The Post-Byzantine Church of Saint Athanasius, built in 1729.
+Located in the village's cemetery.

 Post-Byzantine church of Saint Athanasius

 The oldest church in the village is the Post-Byzantine church of Saint Athanasius.
 It was built in 1729 without windows and a bell tower, but with rare beauty murals.
 It is also characteristic that in the gynaeconite, which is located at the back of the church and was separated from the main church by a lattice, there are representations of "crimes", of punishment, that is, of sinners in the second presence.

 Of interest are the many tombstones in the area around the church, as well as the representation of the tree of life at the entrance of the cemetery.
 Humble in appearance and height and registered in part in the earth, so as not to provoke the Ottomans.
 They say it was the "secret school" of the area and the time it was built.
 It is decorated with frescoes and a wood-carved iconostasis of the same era.
 It also impresses with an extremely rare representation of an animal-shaped St. John's wort.
 This is Saint Christopher who is presented as a man with a dog's head.
 A similar representation of the Saint is exhibited in the Byzantine and Christian Museum of Athens.
 It is made of limestone, is single-aisled and without columns.
 It has two entrances: one on the north side, while the main entrance is on the west side.
 The west side door was for women and the north door was for men.

 Folklorist Georgios Megas analyzes the reasons that justify the architectural choices in the buildings of this period, saying that the shape of the churches is a result of the fear not to provoke the Ottomans, as they often fell victim to janissaries and delibasis who looted area of Thrace.
 He describes, in a brilliant style, the fact that Thrace is the courtyard of the Capital, in which the above were inflicted, causing damage and spreading terror.